halseth/multisig-check/README.md

 - An **unsigned transaction hex** spending from that address, sending a dummy amount back to the same address.
-The prevout will be a hash of the random hex string prvided, meaning the transaction is not valid as a real bitcoin spend.
+The prevout will be a hash of the random hex string provided, meaning the transaction is not valid as a real bitcoin spend.
 - Validates that the derived redeem script matches the given address
-- Saves the `redeem script` as `redeem.txt`
+- Saves **unsigned transaction JSON files** (`unsigned-tx0.json`, `unsigned-tx1.json`, etc.) for each xpub, containing the transaction, derivation path, and redeem script in base64 format

 ### 3. `cmd/sign`

 Signs the transaction from the previous step using:

-- `privkeys.json` (private keys)
+- `privkeys.json` (private keys with paths)
-- The redeem script (from `redeem.txt`)
-- The unsigned transaction hex
+- Unsigned transaction JSON files (from `cmd/create-unsigned`)
-- The `m` number of required signatures
+- The P2WSH address

-Produces:
+Matches private keys to unsigned transactions based on derivation paths and produces:

-- A fully **signed transaction hex**
+- A fully **signed transaction hex** with witness data

 ### 4. `cmd/verify-signed`